-ScreenCrush’s WookieeLeaks is a weekly roundup of everything ‘Star Wars’!
+ScreenCrush’s WookieLeaks is a weekly roundup of everything ‘Star Wars’!
 From ‘Episode 7,’ to the upcoming spinoffs and the TV shows, if it pertains to that long ago, far away galaxy, we’re covering it here, bringing you our expert analysis.
 This week, ponder who Andy Serkis is playing, learn the possible identity of Captain Phasma, and watch a special video starring Chewbacca.

 Did you know that in 'Empire Strikes Back' they used potatoes to stand-in for asteroids?
 Or, that Sir Alec Guinness was paid millions of dollars for five hours of work as Obi-Wan Kenobi?
 Well, now you can test your 'Star Wars' knowledge with the latest entry in our video series "You Think You Know Movies?"

 When the first teaser trailer for ‘Star Wars: The Force Awakens’ hit the Internet, no one could have predicted that so much attention would be focused on whose voice was actually narrating the trailer.
 Arguments between journalists and fans alike permeated the discussion around the teaser before it was ultimately confirmed that yes, that was totally Andy Serkis’ voice.
 Following that whole ordeal came rumors that Serkis would be playing not one, but two characters in the film, similar to the work he provided on ‘Avengers: Age of Ultron’—but now the actor has spoken up to clarify his role in ‘The Force Awakens.’